juliannehiew/PyChain-Ledger/README.md

 Besides this, block contents and hashes are located in the Streamlit drop-down menu on the left side of the screen.
 This provides detail of blockchain that consists of multiple blocks.

 To conclude, the chain is being validated as 'True'.
-Therefore, the PyChain Ledger is successful by storing these records.
+Therefore, the blocks are aligned and the PyChain is valid.